California Abandons ‘Cool Cars’ (National Review, 03.26.10)

 When the CARB’s first attempt to reflect heat by regulating paint (essentially meaning you could have any color you wanted as long as it was white) was ditched out of fear of consumer backlash, its minions tried the backdoor by requiring manufacturers to make tinted windshields. . . .

-Read full article here.viagra online cheap buy likes for facebook
+Read full article here.viagra no prescription buy likes for facebook